 The Walsh Envelope Company has been in the Office Supplies business since 1927 and has continued to provide quality business filing products, folders, labels, mailing envelopes, inter office envelopes and many other types of custom office supplies.

-On our new website, you will find many improved features including faster loading speeds.
-To our existing customers you will need to re-register with your first visit to our site.
-If you are a first time user welcome!
-To all of our customers if you happen to have any issues with the registration or login process we are here for you.
+If you are a first time user to our website welcome!
+To all of our customers if you happen to have any issues with the registration, login or placing your order we are here for you.
 Please call us at (800) 879-2574 or email directly to Christine@walshenvelopes.com

 Behind the web interface there are "Real" people who process your orders and answer the phones.